matthewjc-9/Typir/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to add more logos or improve the game, feel free to open an issue or submit a pull request.
+If you’d like to add more features or fix bugs, feel free to open an issue or submit a pull request.

 ---